PINTO0309/TensorflowLite-bin/README.md

 # TensorflowLite-bin
 Prebuilt binary for TensorflowLite's standalone installer.
-Fast tuning with MultiTread.
 For RaspberryPi.
 Here is the Tensorflow's official **[README](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/pip_package)**.
 I provide a **`FlexDelegate`**, **`MediaPipe Custom OP`** and **`XNNPACK`** enabled binary.

 If you want the best performance with RaspberryPi4/3, install Ubuntu 18.04+ aarch64 (64bit) instead of Raspbian armv7l (32bit).
 The official Tensorflow Lite is performance tuned for aarch64.
 On aarch64 OS, performance is about 4 times higher than on armv7l OS.